brotkrueml/typo3-matomo-integration/Documentation/Developer/Index.rst

 Sets the page title.

-.. option:: getPageTitle(): string

-Returns a previously set page title (or empty string if not set).

 .. option:: addCustomDimension(int $id, string $value): void

 Adds a custom dimension with the given ID and value.

-.. option:: getCustomDimensions(): array

-Returns all defined custom dimensions.

 Example
 ~~~~~~~